-Explaining geographic variation in the multimodal displays of the Albert’s lyrebird (Menura alberti)
+Explaining geographic variation in the elaborate vocal display of the male Albert's lyrebird Menura alberti

 Conservation has traditionally focussed on preserving genetic differences between species or populations, but recently there has been a shift to also include diversity and the conservation of cultural traits, such as vocal dialects.
 Communication signals such as bird song or dynamic visual display (“dance”) often vary through space, and this can have important implications for interactions between individuals or populations.
 Despite the importance of including these behavioural traits in discussions of conservation, much is still unknown about the patterns and drivers of cultural diversity in many species.
 In addition to this, much of the research on geographic variation has focussed on species-specific song, ignoring potential causes and ramifications of variation in other signals such as mimicry or dance.